Taimoor-R/Cardio-Vt-Contactless-Heart-Rate-Estimation-Based-on-VVTs/README.md

 5. ViViT-pytorch by Anurag Arnab, Mostafa Dehghani, Georg Heigold, Chen Sun, Mario Lučić, and Cordelia Schmid.
 "ViViT: A Video Vision Transformer." arXiv preprint arXiv:2103.15691 (2021).
   - https://github.com/rishikksh20/ViViT-pytorch

-We would like to extend our appreciation to these repositories and authors for their valuable resources, which significantly contributed to the success of this project.
+It is important to note that we have made every effort, to the best of our knowledge, to ensure that any works inspired, adapted, or refactored from these code bases have been duly acknowledged in their respective files.
+The contributions from these repositories and authors have significantly influenced and contributed to the success of this project.
 ## Issues
 ### Git and GPU Notebook intergration
 I faced the issue of Paperspace not properly interacting with git speciffically private github projects, therefore all the commits have been added at a later date while uploading the project to github.
 Furthermore, due to the nature of the project and experimentation with mulitple models and creation of new model it was not possible to keep a updated git as the objective was not to create a frontend or backend ddevelopment project rather a research.
 Therefore, due to these reasons the git commits are limited, if required access to Paperspace notebook can be given to see history/images of notebook throughout the project.